ibauk/reglist/README.md

 **entrantorder:** *fieldlist*
 >Entrants will be listed on the spreadsheet in this order. *fieldlist* may contain SQL functions including **upper**, **lower**, etc and may also specify **DESC** to reverse the order.

+### Reglist feature control
+A file, **reglist.yml**, if present in the current folder controls internal features such as auto-capitalisation of names and bikes.
+This YAML file contains a switch and two arrays of strings, one for names and the other for bikes.
+The switch **propercasenames:** if true causes all names to be presented in "proper" or "title" case (John Smith, Fred Bone).
+Bike descriptions aren't given any blanket lettercase treatment.

+The list **specialnames:** specifies names with unusual lettercasing such as McKay or StJohn. **bikewords:** includes proper names such as Honda, Suzuki, Africa, Twin and so on as well as model codes such as "RS" or "N".
+The entries must be specified using the desired lettercasing so most variations are catered for.